 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-Chase is a prominent brand in the credit card industry, with cards such as the Chase Freedom®, which offers 5% back in rotating categories, and the Chase Sapphire Reserve®, which offers excellent rewards on travel and dining.
-But if you’re considering applying for a Chase card, you need to know what the “5/24 rule” is.
+Chase is a prominent brand in the credit card industry, with cards such as the Chase Freedom®, which offers 5% back in rotating categories each quarter you activate, and the Chase Sapphire Reserve®, which offers excellent rewards on travel and dining.
+But if you’re considering applying for a Chase card, you need to know what the “5/24 rule” is to prevent being automatically rejected.

 In this article: